A comprehensive model to create, sustain and measure ultimate brand relationships

 Reflects an aspirational image or admired values and beliefs that resonate deeply.

-Becoming better through use of the brand—smarter, more capable, and more connected.
+Enhancement occurs through better use of the brand—smarter, more capable, and more connected.

-Ingraining a brand into daily actions—more than habitual behavior.
-The brand becomes a vitally important part of daily existence.
+Ingrains a brand into daily actions—more than habitual behavior.
+The brand becomes a vital part of daily existence.

 Focuses on memories of the past and the warm, poignant feelings associated with them.
 These are often brands a customer has grown up with.

-Creates a close relationship centered around moments of pampering and gratification that can be either occasional or frequent.
+Creates a close relationship centered on moments of pampering and gratification that can be either occasional or frequent.

 Stages reveal and measure the depth and degree of intensity of an intimate brand relationship.

-Bonding is when an attachment is created and the relationship between a person and a brand becomes more significant and COMMITTED.
-This is a stage of acceptance and TRUST is established.
+Bonding happens when an attachment is created, and the relationship between a person and a brand becomes more significant and COMMITTED.
+This is the stage of acceptance when TRUST is established.

-The score assigned to each brand from 1-100.
-The Quotient is based on prevalence (the percent of users who are intimate), intensity (where the relationship is on the spectrum of three stages, sharing, bonding, fusing and character (performance on key archetypes).
-It is a shorthand score that demonstrates how a brand is performing relative to its ability to create ultimate brand relationships and enables comparisons to other brands in the same category or to the industry average.
+The quotient is the score assigned to each brand from 1 to 100.
+The quotient is based on prevalence (the percentage of users who are intimate); intensity (where the relationship appears on the spectrum of three stages, sharing, bonding, and fusing, and character (performance on key archetypes).
+It is a shorthand score that demonstrates how a brand is performing relative to its ability to create ultimate brand relationships, and it enables comparisons to other brands in the same category or to the industry average.